 Although this dish sounds fancy, it is ready surprisingly fast.
 I used seitan for this recipe, but I’ve also used Beyond Meat strips or just added more vegetables and skipped the vegan protein.
-The choice is yours as this recipe does not rely on the protein to make it fantastic.
+The choice is yours as this recipe does not rely on protein to make it fantastic.
 The quick gremolata, a mixture of parsley, garlic and lemon zest, adds a welcome piquant flavor and cuts through the richness of the stew.

 Beef-Style Stew [Vegan]